StreetScout

 Where is Ambleside?

-Ambleside is a suburb of Tasmania, Australia.
+Ambleside is a suburb of Tasmania, Australia, in the Devonport local government area.

 What is the population of Ambleside?